 There have been too many blessings along the way to count, but one turning point was being laid off my full time job in 1991.
 It was during a recession and there were not many opportunities before me, which led me to self employment, a direction I’m not sure I would have found without the absence of other opportunities.

 In 2000 I met Florentina, the love of my life.

 In 2003 realizing my current business, which consisted of several retail stores selling Nextel wireless phones was a diminishing opportunity as an independent dealer, I started a new business on High Point Road in Greensboro named Branson Tractor South.
-The initial product was compact tractors, but later that year the Toro distributor, looking for a dealer in the area, happened to drive by my store and approached me about being a Toro dealer.
+The initial product was compact tractors, but soon after opening the Toro distributor, looking for a dealer in the area, happened to drive by my store and approached me about being a Toro dealer.
 It is amazing how God opens doors in his own timing.
 Without Toro the business would have almost certainly closed.
 While I had not planned on being in the lawnmower business, the building I had leased had been used as a lawnmower shop up until about three years prior to me leasing it.
 This meant many of our potential customers were already familiar with my location and knew where to find us.

 It seemed the right staff came along at the right time as each were needed.
 Florentina quit her full time job at Harris Teeter and joined me working full time managing the wireless business allowing me more time for the new venture.
 By 2010 we had exited the wireless business allowing us both to put full focus on Branson Tractor South.
 We were blessed with amazing growth for four years, but reached a point where we just couldn’t grow much more without a larger facility.
 There was also pending road construction that would permanently reduce accessibility and threatened the future of the business.